Textbooks and Course Materials

 Any request for a change or modification to materials previously submitted on a quarter’s Adoption Form must be presented in hard copy through the college dean to the Bookstore Textbook Inventory Manager.
 If approved, copies of any changes or modifications will be provided by the Textbook Inventory Manager to all vendors who have requested information on adoptions.

 It has long been a tradition in higher education for faculty to receive books from publishers for review for possible adoption.
 It is considered a violation of the Code of Governmental Ethics for faculty members to “sell” complimentary copies of books given to them because of their position.
+Employees of Louisiana Tech University shall not participate, directly or indirectly, in activities that relate to or consist of the sale or exchange of complimentary textbooks, software, laboratory manuals, or other educationally related items that result in financial benefit to the employee.
 Please note that it is a violation of University policy for a faculty member to require students to purchase class materials (other than selected text) so that the instructor receives a free copy.